KunWang-22/personal_page/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Data Analysis
-  - Smart Grid
+  - Smart Grid Security
   - Demand Response

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Electrical and Computer Engineering
+    - course: Ph.D. in Smart Energy
       institution: University of Macau
       year: 2021 - present
     - course: B.Eng. in Cybersecurity